Clive20/My-Portfolio/README.md

   - Project title and description.
   - A list of technologies used.
   - An interactive image gallery, allowing users to click and enlarge project visuals in a modal.
--Animations ensure content is revealed smoothly as the user scrolls through the section.
+- Animations ensure content is revealed smoothly as the user scrolls through the section.

 Technologies Section:
 - Showcases the tools and languages I use, including React.js, Next.js, JavaScript, MySQL, and more.